You are tuned to the most listened to radio talk show in America, the Rush Limbaugh program.

 What was it that did it?

-I didn't read the whole thing snertly.
+I didn't read the whole thing sternly.

 No, it's not the stimulus bill.

-Don't is it the stimulus bill?
+Is it the stimulus bill?

-Did you re- I didn't read the whole thing.
+I didn't read the whole thing.

-Oh, you want to know what it is.
+Oh, you want to know what it is?

 Concerns about personal finances, job security, safety, and the direction of the country all eased slightly in the last month, brightening the outlook for Americans who had slipped into a funk around the holidays.